-Note 2: If the motor home has duals, read dual capacity from the tire and multiply by 2 (two) to obtain dual-assembly load-carrying capacity.
+Note 2: If the motor home has duals, read dual capacity from the tire and multiply by 2 (two) to obtain dual-assembly load carrying capacity.

 More detailed information can be found in the manufacturer's literature associated with the chassis and/or the tires provided with the motor home.
-For example, the table in Figure 13-9 illustrates the inflation pressures for Michelin tires as a function of the loads per position for a specified speed of the motor home.
-In this manner, one can determine the appropriate inflation pressures for each of the tires on the motor home, as a function of the loads they are to carry on the trip(s) the motor home is to take.
-Whenever there is a
+For example, the following table (Figure 13-9) illustrates the inflation pressures for Michelin tires as a function of the loads per position for a specified speed of the motor home.
+In this manner, one can determine the appropriate inflation pressures for each of the tires on the motor home, as a function INFLATION PRESSURES FOR MICHELIN TIRES